 Unlocking Canal History 2018

-Members of the public are invited to join artist Yu-Chen Wang on board the IKON Slow Boat for Unlocking Canal History, a leisurely 4–5 hours journey between Minerva Works – Digbeth and Brindley place – Central Birmingham.
-This tour is led by Yu-Chen, who is currently an artist in residence with Grand Union Gallery & Studios.
-This experiential journey will include 3 stages of exploration, picking up different experts and sets of knowledges along the route.
+Members of the public were invited to join artist Yu-Chen Wang on board the Ikon Slow Boat for a leisurely 5 hours journey between Minerva Works – Digbeth and Brindley place – Central Birmingham.
+This experiential journey included 3 stages of exploration, picking up different experts and sets of knowledges along the route.

-Starting with archaeologist Mike Hodder, he will talk through his research and interests into the interaction between historic and natural environments.
-Collecting en route Canal & River Trust ecologist Paul Wilkinson who will enable you to consider the diverse wildlife and ecology of the canals.
-Completing our journey with historian Liz McIvor as we move into Brindleyplace, she will reveal the rich and hidden stories of the people who helped build these unique waterways.
+Starting with archaeologist Mike Hodder, he talked through his research and interests into the interaction between historic and natural environments.
+Collecting en route Canal & River Trust ecologist Paul Wilkinson who enabled you to consider the diverse wildlife and ecology of the canals.
+Completing our journey with historian Liz McIvor as we moved into Brindley Place, she revealed the rich and hidden stories of the people who helped build these unique waterways.

-Together we will survey the often, overlooked history of Birmingham’s canals and heritage and through an evolving conversation and investigation help to explore the many different states, lives and forms from both current and historical perspectives.
+Together we surveyed the often, overlooked history of Birmingham’s canals and heritage and through an evolving conversation and investigation help to explore the many different states, lives and forms from both current and historical perspectives.

-There will be opportunities for you to be involved with activities and discussion throughout.
-The whole journey will take 4–5 hours and will include scheduled stops along the way.
-Refreshments will be foraged and served with pancakes during the journey.
+There were opportunities for the visitor to be involved with activities and discussion throughout.
+The whole journey took 5 hours and included scheduled stops along the way.
+Refreshments were foraged and served with pancakes during the journey.

 Mike Hodder was a former planning archaeologist for Birmingham City Council and currently works at University of Birmingham specialising in the interaction between historic and natural environments.